11 Apr Salt is officially the good guy!

 - Salt can improve skin conditions.

 Regular salt therapy (such as at Salts of the Earth) can aid in the relief of symptoms of eczema, psoriasis, and other skin conditions.
-The anti-inflammatory and anti-histamine properties of the salty air help to reduce inflammation and relieve itchiness, dryness, flaki ness, and other symptoms.
+The natural properties of the salty air help to reduce inflammation and relieve itchiness, dryness, flaki ness, and other symptoms.

 - Salt helps balance your belly.